Get To Know: Conor Daly

 Right there in turn 3, flanked by the Snake Pit stage that’ll soon be manned by Deadmou5, his favorite DJ.
 The crowd roared when he made that pass, surging his way from his starting spot of 19th to the front.

-He led 40 laps, the most of anyone in last year’s race.
+He led 40 laps, the most of anyone in the 2021 race.
 But that tire.
 Fell from the sky.

-Daly salvaged a 13th place finish in last year’s race, but it felt like he was owed better.
+Daly salvaged a 13th place in 2021, but it felt like he was owed better.
+He followed that up last year to elad 7 laps en route to a 6th place finish.

-It’s true- the track where his step father is President and his Dad ran six “Indy 500”s owes no one anything- but it could have done Conor better that day, no?
+It’s true- the track where his step father is President and his Dad ran six “Indy 500”s owes no one anything- but it may owen Conor more fortune, no?

 The guy could probably get elected as Speedway’s Mayor, his quick wit and self deprecation building his own entourage that loves seeing him at the track.
 Away from it, he loves his TV Shows- Entourage and Mayor of Kingstown among them.